Review: "Aegis" by Theatre of Tragedy Their Best Album With Vocalist Liv Kristine Espanaes

 Angelique continues in the tradition of soft, slower, atmospheric Theatre of Tragedy.
 Without the death metal growls, it may be a little easier for some of you to understand Raymond’s vocals.
 I also can hear somewhat of a Paradise Lost influence in this song.
 The lyrics of the songs on Aegis are still in the old English style.
 The next song called Aoede has Raymond doing the vocals as he chants “come see as the wind.”
 The song called Venus starts with the piano playing.
 The lyrics for this song are mostly in Latin.
 The song describes someone that was thought to be a friend that would send a disciple from Heaven.

-The album comes to a brilliant finish with songs like Poppaea and Bacchante
+The album Aegis comes to a brilliant finish with songs like Poppaea & Bacchante

-Poppaea has the most powerful singing by Liv Kristine and that’s one of the reasons that I enjoyed this song in 1998 and I especially enjoy it now in 2017.
+Poppaea has the most powerful singing by Liv Kristine and that’s one of the reasons that I enjoyed this song in 1998 and I especially enjoy it now in 2019.
 Her two strongest lines are when she sings: “stay my adamant, suffer me to transfix thee.”
 And the last song Bacchante has Raymond doing a nice chant of the word celebration.
 Theatre of Tragedy should celebrate Aegis as their strongest release and they should be proud of their work through the 5 year period between 1993 and 1998.
+Poppaea is one of those songs that slowly builds up into a great Gothic metal kind of song that is still strong in 2019 as we head into 2020.

 Note: it has been 20 years since the release of Aegis and I just happen to be revising this review at a time when life is starting to blossom for me!
 Thanks to this vast Universe for blessing me with the talents of the written word which I can then use to entertain people around the world!